acanaveras/autonomous_5g_slicing_lab/README.md

 ## Lab Setup

 The lab setup configures a fully functional 5G network simulation environment.
-To set up the lab, run the Jupyter notebook located at `autonomous_5g_slicing_lab/llm-slicing-5g-lab/DLI_Lab_Setup.ipynb`.
+To set up the lab, first you will need to run autonomous_5g_slicing_lab/Automatic_5G_Network_Lab_Setup.ipynb to configure your environment, and then you will need to run the Jupyter notebook located at `autonomous_5g_slicing_lab/llm-slicing-5g-lab/DLI_Lab_Setup.ipynb`.
 The notebook automates the following steps:

 1. **Install Dependencies**: Installs iPerf3 and Python packages required for the lab, then restarts the Jupyter kernel to apply changes.
 2. **Compile FlexRIC and gNodeB**: Builds the FlexRIC and gNodeB components using a provided script, preparing the RAN Intelligent Controller and base station software.